martrapp/astro-vtbot/README.md

 ## !!!
 NEW TRICKS ✨ IN THE BAG 👜 !!!

+The plugin setup can now also find `astro-inspection-chamber.js.ts` in `pnpm` monorepos. \
+Big shout out and "Thank You!" to [Luísa](https://github.com/luisaverza) for providing this fix!

+## Recently Learned Tricks ##

 `<InspectionChamber />` and `<CamShaft />`: Added a workaround to handle quoted animation names in Webkit which caused user agent animation names not being recognized in Safari.

 **Version 2.0.0 🎉 of astro-vtbot is here!**